blindnet-io/product-management/refs/high-level-conceptualization/README.md

 - **Acceptance** (accepted, partially accepted, rejected)
 - **Fulfillment** of the [Data Subject's](../lexicon/RFC-Lexicon-2.md#data-subject) need (data accessed, data modified, data deleted)

-The system keeps a record of every status change and the corresponding timestamp allowing to build a timeline.
+The [System](../lexicon/RFC-Lexicon-2.md#system) keeps a record of every status change and the corresponding timestamp allowing to build a timeline.

-Also, rights have states, meaning that in a particular state, a particular type of rights request MUST be rejected.
+Also, rights have states, meaning that in a particular state, a particular type of [Privacy Request](../lexicon/RFC-Lexicon-2.md#privacy-request) MUST be rejected.
 For example, during mandatory keeping a DELETE request from the user MUST be rejected.

 > _The information provided here is just for illustrative purposes and does not imply any definitive naming or semantics of actual states._